Vietnam.vn - Nền tảng quảng bá Việt Nam

 Google tính dứt áo với Scale AI sau khi Meta thâu tóm gần nửa cổ phần - 1

-Alphabet - Google's parent company - is planning to cut ties with Scale AI, a startup that specializes in labeling data for AI training, after Meta announced it would hold a 49% stake here (Photo: Reuters).
+Alphabet - Google's parent company - is planning to cut ties with Scale AI, a startup that specializes in labeling data for AI training, after Meta announced it would hold a 49% stake there (Photo: Reuters).

-The trust crisis of “AI data gatekeepers”
+The crisis of trust of “AI data gatekeepers”

 Scale AI is considered a key link in the global AI development chain.
 The company provides data labeling services by humans, from experts, scientists to PhDs, to help AI models learn better.
 These deep examples can cost up to $100 per label, but are an important factor in helping AI models become smarter and more accurate.